Skip to main content

 Behavioral detection settings with Malicious behavior posture options

-End users can view a list of quarantined files and blocked processes on their Mac computers by opening Self Service and clicking on Security events from the left-hand navigation menu.
+End users can view a list of quarantined files and blocked processes on their Mac computers by opening Self Service and clicking Security events from the left-hand navigation menu.

 Configure the EDR Library Item step or screen